nojhamster/osu-parser/README.md

 osu-parser
 ==========

-converts osu files into javascript objects
+A parser that converts osu files into javascript objects.
+Feel free to coment if you are interested !

 ## Installation